TDA-Jyamiti/fzz/README.md

 [Fast Computation of Zigzag Persistence](https://arxiv.org/pdf/2204.11080.pdf)

 by Tamal K. Dey and Tao Hou, which appears on the 2022 European Symposium on Algorithms (ESA).
-The programming language used is C++.
+The programming language used is C++, but you can also use **Python** to invoke the libary with the python bindings.

 ## Change Log